helium/HIP/0051-helium-dao.md

 ![Programmatic Treasury][bonding-curve]

-It is \textbf{critical to note that the programmatic treasury proposed is one-way for all network stakeholders other than the HNT minting contract at the L1}.
+It is **critical to note that the programmatic treasury proposed is one-way for all network stakeholders other than the HNT minting contract at the L1**.
 This implies that inflows into a given subDAO’s programmatic treasury are only possible through epochal HNT emissions, and no other participant can deposit HNT into the curve.
 TokenDNT holders can, however, withdraw from the curve at any time.

 Since DNTs are fungible assets that can be listed on secondary markets, miners will have multiple sources of liquidity for their earned tokens at any time.
 This mechanism ensures that miners receive a steady, predictable stream of revenues as per the shape of the programmatic treasury instead of being subject to compounding forms of market risk through speculation driven inflows into the curve.